Title

 § 9-XX07.
 Reporting and Record Keeping.

-(1) Beginning no later than the July first following the effective date of this Chapter, and every July first thereafter, Security Employers shall submit to the Agency an annual report regarding the number of Security Employees employed by the Security Employer who have completed the trainings required under this Chapter during the previous July through June twelve month period.
+(1) Beginning no later than the July first following the effective date of this Chapter, and every July first thereafter, Security Employers shall submit to the Agency an annual report regarding the number of Security Employees employed by the Security Employer who have completed the trainings required under this Chapter during the previous twelve month period.
 The Security Employer shall provide the Agency with an annual certification to verify compliance with such training requirements.
 Such certification shall include:

 (a) A list of all Security Employees employed at any Covered Property during that twelve-month reporting period and the date of hire of each Security Employee; and

-(c) The identity of the Certified Security Training Program at which the training was received, and;
+(c) The identity of the Certified Security Training Program at which the training was received; and

 (d) The training curricula of the training provided at every Certified Security Training Program identified under subparagraph (c) above.

-§ 9-XX08.
+§ 9-6708.
 Notice and Posting.

 Each Security Employer shall post and keep posted, in conspicuous and accessible places on the premises of the employer where notices to Security Employees and applicants for employment are customarily posted, a notice, to be prepared or approved by the Agency, setting forth the rights and privileges provided under this Chapter, stating that retaliation against employees for exercising such rights is prohibited, and providing such other information as the Agency may require.

-§ 9-XX09.
+§ 9-6709.
 Enforcement and Penalties.

-(1) Any Security Employer who violates any provision of this Section, or the rules and regulations promulgated pursuant to this Section, shall pay a fine in the amount of five hundred dollars ($500.00) and shall be subject to penalties specified in any other applicable law or regulation.
+(1) Any Security Employer who violates any provision of this Section, or the regulations promulgated pursuant to this Section, shall be subject to a fine in the amount of five hundred dollars ($500.00).
 The penalties imposed pursuant to this section shall be imposed on a per Security Employee and per instance basis for each violation.
-In addition to the foregoing, the Fire Bureau shall have authority to undertake all appropriate actions to abate violations of this Section, including preventing the occupancy of a Covered Property where warranted.

-§ 9-XX10.
+§ 9-6710.
 License Revocation and Procurement.

 (1) The Agency is authorized to develop criteria and procedures for identifying Security Employers that violate the requirements and obligations of this Chapter with a frequency and severity that undermine the Chapter’s purpose.